-The annual student budget is a formal term for the total price of an MIT education—per student, per year.
+The annual student budget is the total price of an MIT education—per student, per year.

 |Tuition||$53,450||It actually costs over double this amount for MIT to provide the cutting-edge research facilities and faculty to undergraduates, but we subsidize it down to this cost.
 This also includes Massachusetts state law requires full health coverage for MIT students, which many meet with the <a href="https://medical.mit.edu/my-mit/new-students/extended-insurance">Extended Insurance Plan</a>.
 However, if you already have full coverage, then you don’t need to buy anything more or different. for the state of Massachusetts and will give you urgent care visits, mental health, and specialist care at no extra cost.|